kevincheungs/SpringCloudDataFlowPoc/README.md

 <img width="1023" alt="image" src="https://user-images.githubusercontent.com/84427780/208993568-a1ff1808-70c4-4a17-817f-4234bfd81321.png">

 ### Headers
-properties - maps to TimestampTaskProperties.java.
+name - this is the same name you used to create the workflow in the above section properties - maps to TimestampTaskProperties.java.
 You can configure the timestamp to be yyyy, yyyy-MM, yyyy-MM-dd and so on. arguments - maps to the public void run(String... strings) of the application.